Pokagon Peacekeeping and Justice Center

 The completion of the 30,000-square-foot Pokagon Band of Potawatomi Indians’ Justice Center marks the culmination of a long-term vision to centralize Pokagon government operations in Dowagiac and co-locate their law enforcement operations and Tribal Court.

+Construction of the facility began in September 2018 and took about 15 months to finish.
 The center blends modern features with traditional elements used in their culture to resolve conflicts, such as circular designs.
 Traditionally, the way that the Pokagon Band resolved conflicts and disputes was by bringing people together, and typically it would be on the circle, hence the construction of a circular courtroom.
 Within a circle, there are equal voices and an equal opportunity around the circle for everyone to participate.

 The Pokagon Tribal Court and Peacemaking Center houses five court staff and includes important and historical features that previous generations of Pokagon citizens used in peacemaking and restorative justice practices in community conflict resolution, including an outdoor peacemaking circle, and indoor healing fire room, and the circular courtroom.
 These purpose-built facilities offer space for cultural activities as well as places for elders, veterans, and other groups to host talking circle or gatherings.